osteele/p5-server/README.md

 current directory.
 It operates by running the sketch in a browser, saving the canvas, and then closing the browser page.

-You can also use `p5 screenshot my-sketch.html` for an HTML sketch; and `p5 screenshot dir` where `dir` names a single-sketch directory.
+You can also use `p5 screenshot my-sketch.html` for an HTML sketch or `p5 screenshot dir` for a directory that contains one sketch.

 Run `p5 screenshot --help` for a list of options.
-There are options to set the output filename, the number of the starting frame, the pixel density, the canvas dimensions, and the browser (Safari, Chrome, Firefox, or Edge).
+You can set the output filename, skip initial frames, save multiple frames, set the pixel density and canvas dimensions, or choose Safari, Chrome, Firefox, or Edge.

 Notes:

 - Only the canvas is saved, not the HTML.
-Elements created with `createButton()`, `createDiv()` etc. are not captured in the screenshot.
+Elements created with `createButton()`, `createDiv()`, and similar functions are not captured in the screenshot.
 - The screenshot feature has not been tested with instance-mode sketches.

 ### Convert between JavaScript-only and HTML sketches

 `p5 convert sketch.html --to script` converts an HTML sketch to a JavaScript-only sketch by deleting the HTML file.
-It first inspects this file to ensure that the sketch contains only a single script file, and that all the information necessary to run the sketch is in the script.
+Before deleting it, the command verifies that the sketch has one local script file and that the script contains the information needed to run the sketch.

 `p5 convert sketch.js --to html` creates an HTML file that can be used to run the sketch.